TejBirring8/LCDTest/README.md

 Since tests are defined in using a modular abstraction provided by the source code, a single "build" may implement multiple tests for multiple devices (e.g. platform or product variants).

-Designed with minimal runtime dependencies in mind.
+Designed with "absolute minimal runtime dependencies" in mind.